 The contents of this file is a series of versions of the Dat filesystem tree.
 As this is a hypercore data feed, it's just an append only log of binary data entries.
-The challenge is representing a tree in an one dimensional way (append only log).
+The challenge is representing a tree in an one dimensional way to make it representable as a Hypercore register.
 For example, imagine three files:

 '''

 ~/dataset $ ls

 figures

 graph1.png

-graph2.png

-results.csv

 '''

+graph2.png results.csv